Cracker Jack: Baseball connection

-Cracker Jack is known for being commonly sold at baseball games and is mentioned in the American standard "Take Me Out to the Ball Game".
+Cracker Jack is known for being commonly sold at baseball games and is mentioned in the American standard "Take Me Out to the Ball Game."

 Each July from 1982 to 1985, Cracker Jack sponsored an Old-Timers Classic game featuring former MLB players, held at RFK Stadium in Washington, D.C.

 On June 16, 1993, the 100th anniversary of Cracker Jack was celebrated at Wrigley Field during the game between the Cubs and the expansion Florida Marlins.
 Before the game, Sailor Jack, the company's mascot, threw out the ceremonial first pitch.

 In 2004, the New York Yankees baseball team replaced Cracker Jack with the milder, sweet butter toffee-flavored Crunch 'n Munch at home games.
 After public outcry, the club switched back to Cracker Jack.

 Advertising

 The Cracker Jack Company began advertising on television in 1955.
 Cracker Jack sponsored CBS Television's On Your Account, which was televised on 130 stations nationally.

 Actor Jack Gilford appeared in many television commercials for Cracker Jack from 1960 until 1972, and was most recognized as the "rubber-faced guy on the Cracker Jack commercials" for 12 years.

 Puppeteer Shari Lewis and her puppet Lamb Chop appeared in Cracker Jack commercials in 1961.

 A new television ad for Cracker Jack ran during Super Bowl XXXIII on January 31, 1999.
-It was the first advertising for the Cracker Jack brand on television in 15 years.
+It was the first television advertising for the Cracker Jack brand in 15 years.
+It introduced the company's new bag packaging, the first time Cracker Jack was made available in something other than the classic Cracker Jack box.